 Cobb County also has housing through our Neighborhood Stabilization Program.

-For more information on the programs above please call 770-422-0202 or review our Residential Brochure .
+For more information on the programs above please call 770-422-0202.

-Respite Program: The Cobb & Douglas County Community Services Boards and Avita Community Services Boards have a Crisis Respite program that provides temporary respite housing.
-This service is monitored 24/7 by direct care staff.
-Crisis respite services include individualized engagement, crisis planning, linkage to treatment and other community resources for the individual to safely reside in a community and transportation assistance when needed to access appropriate levels of care.
-Referrals can be submitted electronically on the Cobb & Douglas County Community Services Board website.
+Crisis Respite Apartment Program: Our Crisis Respite program provides temporary respite housing: monitored 24/7 by direct care staff.
+Crisis Respite services include individualized engagement, crisis planning, linkage to treatment, and other community resources for the individual to safely reside in a community.Transportation assistance is also available to access appropriate levels of care.
+Referrals can be submitted electronically on the Cobb County Community Services Board website.

 Accessibility to the Crisis Respite program can be through psychiatric inpatient facilities, Crisis Stabilization Units (CSU), or 23 hour observation areas, hospitals, core providers, and emergency rooms or venues that may need crisis respite housing.
 The referral form is available by following the link.
 CRA APPLICATION